NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 You can find packages directly at [https://nuget.org/packages](https://www.nuget.org/packages), or from the [Visual Studio Package Manager UI](install-use-packages-visual-studio.md) or [Package Manager Console](install-use-packages-powershell.md) with nuget.org as a source.
 All packages from nuget.org are routinely scanned for viruses.

-At [nuget.org/packages](https://www.nuget.org/packages), you see a list of NuGet packages with the most popular packages across all .NET projects first.
+At [nuget.org/packages](https://www.nuget.org/packages), you see a list of NuGet packages with the most popular packages across all .NET projects listed first.
 Some of these packages might be useful for your projects.

 ![Screenshot that shows the default view of nuget.org/packages with the most popular packages at the top.](media/Finding-01-Popularity.png)